In the Pursuit of Knowledge and Mastery

 - Bursts of focused work when working on a task/researching something

-- Stand-up and walk/stretch/punch/kick around the living room often when not doing focused work
+- Stand-up and walk/stretch/punch/kick around my room often when not doing focused work, also I have a wooden dummy :)

 - Noon Deep Work Slot for 45-60 mins